Lydiajoy97/Bundle-and-Coffee/README.md

 <br>
 <h3>Acknowledgemnts</h2>
 <p>Thank you to my mentor Ronan for all his guidence and helpful resources.
 Thank you too to my fellow classmate Vas for helping me with flexbox and margins.</p>
-<p> I would also like to give a special thanks to past student Harry for helping me to debug using the developer tools and for helping me to understand file path routes.</p>
+<p> I would also like to give a special thanks to past student Harry Leepz for helping me to debug using the developer tools and for helping me to understand file path routes.</p>